AdaptivMCP/AdaptivMCP/PR_PUBLISHING_SCHEMA.md

 The goal is:

-1. Consistent, predictable PRs.
+1. Consistent, predictable PRs that Joey can trust.
-2. Minimal surprises or breakages for Joey.
+2. Minimal surprises or breakages across Joey's repos.
-3. Clear traceability from assistant thought process to diff to tests to PR metadata.
+3. Clear traceability from assistant reasoning → diffs → tests → PR metadata.

 This doc assumes: